 Amrita Narayanan Psy.D. is a clinical psychologist and psychoanalyst in private practice.
 As an undergraduate Amrita read History and French at Middlebury College, Vermont.
 She earned a Masters of Science (|M.S.) in clinical psychology, as well as a Doctor of Psychology (Psy.D). in clinical psychology from the Stanford University Psy.D. consortium in California (Doctorate awarded in 2007).
-After receiving her doctorate, Amrita completed the post-doctoral requirements required to earn her license to practice psychotherapy in California, working as the unit psychologist of an inpatient residential hospital in California (California State License awarded in 2009).
-Amrita’s clinical interests are in the application of psychoanalytic psychotherapy following psychosis and severe depression, as well as in the psychoanalytic treatment of problems in high functioning people, including anxiety, depression, and procrastination.
-After returning to India Amrita trained as a psychoanalyst via the Indian Psychoanalytical Society, and was accepted as a member of the International Psychoanalytic Association in 2019.
+After receiving her doctorate, Amrita earned her license to practice psychotherapy in California (2009), working as the unit psychologist of Napa State Hospital, a residential hospital in California.
+After returning to India, she trained as a psychoanalyst via the Indian Psychoanalytical Society and was accepted as a member of the International Psychoanalytic Association in 2019.